mjones57575757/Battleship-V2.0/README.md

 ## Who created the game
-This is a program by Mason Jones using replit It is version 1 There is a 2nd version to it also
+This is a program by Mason Jones using replit It is version 2 There is a 1st version to it also a 3rd version coming soon

 # Battleship